kalisjoshua/newSlides/rest-ful.md

 ## Best Practices

-  - Use pluralized URIs
+  - Use pluralized Resource endpoints
+    + Dogs
+    + Cats
+    + Persons or People?
+  - Use singular-ized nouns for namespaces
-  - Model Resources as close to root of API as possible (makes sense for the domain)
+  - Model Resources as close to root of the API as:
+    + Possible
+    + Makes sense for the domain
-  - Be consistent across all Resources
+  - Be **consistent** across all Resources

 ---